midlantica/LovelyBunchOfCoconuts/content/grifts/healthcare-is-a-human-right.md

 ---
 title: 'Healthcare is a human right'
-claim: 'Healthcare is a human right'
+grift: 'Healthcare is a human right'
-translation: 'Worse Healthcare for all.'
+decode: 'Worse Healthcare for all.'
 ---